Types of Zionism: Labor Zionism

-Synthetic, General and Liberal Zionism
+General and Liberal Zionism

 Synthetic Zionism, led by Chaim Weizmann, Leo Motzkin and Nahum Sokolow, was an approach that advocated a combination of Political and Practical Zionism.
 It was the ideology of General Zionism, the centrist current between Labor Zionism and religious Zionism, that was initially the dominant trend within the Zionist movement from the First Zionist Congress in 1897 until after the First World War.
 General Zionists identified with the liberal European middle class to which many Zionist leaders such as Herzl and Chaim Weizmann aspired.
 As head of the World Zionist Organization, Weizmann's policies had a sustained impact on the Zionist movement, with Abba Eban describing him as a dominant figure in Jewish life during the interwar period.
 The current had a left wing ("General Zionists A"), who supported a mixed economy and good relations with Britain, and a right wing ("General Zionists B"), who were anti-socialist and anti-British.
 After independence, neither arm played a significant role in Israeli politics, the "A" group allying with Mapai and the "B" group forming a dwindling right-wing opposition party.

 According to Zionist Israeli historian Simha Flapan, writing in the 1970s, the essential assumptions of Weizmann's strategy were later adopted by Ben-Gurion and subsequent Zionist (and Israeli) leaders.
 According to Flapan, by replacing "Great Britain" with "United States" and "Arab National Movement" with "Hashemite Kingdom of Jordan", Weizmann's strategic concepts can be seen as reflective of Israel's current foreign policy.

 Weizmann's ultimate goal was the establishment of a Jewish state, even beyond the borders of "Greater Israel."
 For Weizmann, Palestine was a Jewish and not an Arab country.
 The state he sought would contain the east bank of the Jordan River and extend from the Litani River (in present-day Lebanon).
 Weizmann's strategy involved incrementally approaching this goal over a long period, in the form of settlement and land acquisition.
 Weizmann was open to the idea of Arabs and Jews jointly running Palestine through an elected council with equal representation, but he did not view the Arabs as equal partners in negotiations about the country's future.
 In particular, he was steadfast in his view of the "moral superiority" of the Jewish claim to Palestine over the Arab claim and believed these negotiations should be conducted solely between Britain and the Jews.

 Liberal Zionism, although not associated with any single party in modern Israel, remains a strong trend in Israeli politics advocating free market principles, democracy and adherence to human rights.
-Their political arm was one of the ancestors of the modern-day Likud.
-Kadima, the main centrist party during the 2000s that split from Likud and is now defunct, however, did identify with many of the fundamental policies of Liberal Zionist ideology, advocating among other things the need for Palestinian statehood in order to form a more democratic society in Israel, affirming the free market, and calling for equal rights for Arab citizens of Israel.
+Their political arm was one of the ancestors of the modern-day Likud; however, Kadima, the main centrist party during the 2000s that split from Likud and was de facto defunct by 2015, identified with many of the fundamental policies of Liberal Zionist ideology, advocating among other things the need for Palestinian statehood in order to form a more democratic society in Israel, affirming the free market, and calling for equal rights for Arab citizens of Israel.